 Creating a healthier workplace after the coronavirus pandemic

-However, in a post-COVID-19 world, industry will need to balance the successful transition of their staff back to the workplace.
+However, in a post-COVID-19 world, the industry will need to balance the successful transition of their staff back to the workplace.
 In fact, many businesses are considering a more flexible approach in which employees can divide their working time between the office and home.
 Benefits of working from home include spending less time commuting, increased flexibility and enhanced productivity.

 If this pandemic has taught us anything, it is that our health is our greatest asset.